swatbotics/doorpcl/README.md

         PlaneSegmenter that takes a string as input and this constructs the PlaneSegmenter with a config file.

+    EdgeDetector vs PlaneSegmenter:
+        The PlaneSegmenter is useful for a variety of tasks that need plane segementation and line detection in those planes ie: wall detection, ladder detection, stair detection, ground detection, data compression (compresses point cloud into several lines),
+        The edgeDetector is not particularly for general use.
+It is meant to find doors using the planeSegementer data.
+It is highly formatted for our data, and so not all that useful to other teams.

 Future Releases:
     Turn these classes into stand-alone ros nodes.